 Downtime during migration is no longer acceptable.
 Enterprises today run 24/7 operations, global customer platforms, and mission-critical applications.
 A 30-minute outage can mean lost revenue, compliance violations, or eroded trust.

 This guide explores how to execute cloud data migration without downtime in 2025.
-We’ll cover architecture patterns, validation, rollback strategies, and common mistakes to avoid.
+We'll cover architecture patterns, validation, rollback strategies, and common mistakes to avoid.
+While this focuses on technical execution, be sure to also review the hidden costs of cloud data migration to plan your budget effectively.

 What Is Zero-Downtime Data Migration?